lamhq/tech-notes/pages/devops/aws/app-integration/sqs/settings.md

 The default value is 30 seconds, max 12 hours.

+You should set the visibility timeout to the maximum time to process and delete a message from the queue.
+If your consumer needs longer than 12 hours, consider using Step Functions.

+You can change the the visibility timeout for a message after receiving using `ChangeMessageVisibility` API.

+## Receive message wait time

+The maximum wait time for messages to become available after the queue gets a receive request.

 ## Delivery delay

 The amount of time a message is delayed before being added to the queue.

-Up to 900 seconds (15 minutes), default is 0.
+Default is 0, maximum is 15 minutes.

-Changing this setting for standard queues doesn't affect the delay of messages already in the queue, only new messages.
-For FIFO queues, this affects the delay of messages already in the queue.
+Changing this setting for standard queues only affects new messages.
+For FIFO queues, this also affects messages already in the queue.

-Use cases: Large distributed applications which may need to introduce a delay in processing.
+Use cases: your consumer application needs additional time to process messages.

 ## Message size

 The maximum message size for the queue.
 Up to **256KB** of text.

+You can use the Amazon SQS Extended Client Library for Java and the Amazon SQS Extended Client Library for Python to send large messages, up to 2 GB.

+## Access policy

+Defines the accounts, users, and roles that can access the queue (send, receive, delete messages).

 ## Encryption